Hello and welcome.

 I am a qualified, registered counsellor and I have been working in various helping services for the past 25 years.
 From my career so far, I have gained much experience of dealing with many life issues that young people and adults frequently experience.

 As well as running my own private practice, I also work for Kent Adult Education, training people to become CPCAB qualified counsellors which is a privilege and an honour and something that I really enjoy.
-I have also recently started work at a University as a Student Wellbeing Support Officer for Mental Health.
+I also work at a University as a Student Wellbeing Support Officer for Mental Health.

 My career in mental health and wellbeing started when I took a degree in psychology and communication studies in the late 1980's and after that I worked in a further education college, where I set up and ran the student advice service.
 I started my counselling training during this time.